aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

 ### Notes

--   A method must be **public** in order to saving audit logs.
+-   A method must be **public** in order to be saved in audit logs.
 Private and protected methods are ignored.
 -   A method must be **virtual** if it's called over class reference.
-    This is not needed if it's injected using it's interface (like injecting IPersonService interface to use PersonService class).
+    This is not needed if it's injected using it's interface (like injecting the IPersonService interface to use the PersonService class).
 This is needed since ASP.NET Boilerplate uses dynamic proxying and interception.
 This is not true for **MVC** Controller actions.
 They may not be virtual.